paulmackinlay/state-machine/docs/05-events.md

 default `GenericStateMachine` hands off processing to a single thread executor.
 This has the effect of

-- quickly freeing I/O threads which avoids blocking
+- quickly freeing I/O threads and therefore avoid blocking
 - avoid thread contention when events originate on the current thread
 - guarantees events are processed in the same order they were received
 - being thread-safe